vcabral19/paper-rock-scissors/README.md

 ## Requirements

 ### Production
-These are necessary (or recommended) to run the project and play the game
+These are necessary (or recommended) to run the project and play the game:

 * [Python 3.10](https://www.python.org/downloads/) - It can be managed by Poetry, no need for manual download
 * [Poetry 1.1.13](https://python-poetry.org/docs/) - Poetry is a tool for dependency management and packaging in Python.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+It allows you to declare the libraries your project depends on, and it will manage (install/update) them for you.
 It is also capable of managing Python virtual environments outside the box
 * [Make 3.81](https://www.gnu.org/software/make/) - For storing project recipes.
 If you are using a GNU based system you probably don't need to worry about having it.
-If you are not you can chek the [Makefile](Makefile) content and use its commands
+If you are not you can check the [Makefile](Makefile) content and use its commands

 ### Development
 These are only necessary for the development/maintenance of the codebase.